Exploring Compositional Generalization (in COGS/ReCOGS_pos) by Transformers using Restricted Access Sequence Processing

-Thankfully, \citep{Wu2023} are able to begin to get traction (low but nonzero accuracy) for the shallow Encoder-Decoder Transformer models on structural generalizations in a modified but semantically equivalent form of the COGS task they call ReCOGS, which we analyze here.
-They remove redundant symbols, and use Semantic Exact Match instead of Exact Match (see Figure \ref{data-and-task-figure}).
+Thankfully, \citep{Wu2023} are able to begin to get traction (low but nonzero accuracy) for the shallow EncDec Transformer models on structural generalizations in a modified but semantically equivalent form of the COGS task they call ReCOGS.
+They remove redundant symbols, and use Semantic Exact Match instead of Exact Match (Fig \ref{data-and-task-figure}).

-\citep{Zhou2024} apply \citep{Weiss2021}'s RASP language to explain some inconsistent findings regarding generalization and use RASP to predict exactly which cases of generalization come easily to Transformers and which do not. \citep{Zhou2024} seem to reveal \citep{Weiss2021} has provided the framework we seek by demonstrating how to apply RASP to Transformer decoders with intermediate steps, and even use it to learn how to modify difficult-to-learn tasks like Parity\footnote{\begin{footnotesize}See \citep{Strobl2024} for context from formal language theory, computational complexity, circuit complexity theory, and experimental papers together, providing robust lower and upper bounds on what Transformers can do, including discussion of under what conditions Parity can be solved by Transformers and how whether it can be learned by randomly initialized Transformers under simple training schemes is a different question (general feed-forward neural networks can learn to solve Parity per \citep{10.7551/mitpress/4943.003.0128}). \citep{delétang2023neuralnetworkschomskyhierarchy} also.
-See "Appendix: Zhou et al 2024 relevance of their long addition experiment to language modeling and note on the Parity task and Transformers" (\ref{appendix_long_addition_and_parity})\end{footnotesize}} and long addition in seemingly incidental ways based on RASP analysis to make them readily learnable by Transformers in a compositional, length generalizing way!
+\citep{Zhou2024} apply \citep{Weiss2021}'s RASP language to explain some inconsistent findings regarding generalization, using RASP to predict some cases of generalization that come easily to Transformers and some which do not.

+\citep{Zhou2024} seem to reveal \citep{Weiss2021} has provided the framework we seek by demonstrating how to apply RASP to Transformer decoders with intermediate steps, and even use it to learn how to modify difficult-to-learn tasks like Parity\footnote{\begin{footnotesize}See \citep{Strobl2024} for context from formal language theory, computational complexity, circuit complexity theory, and experimental papers together, providing robust lower and upper bounds on what Transformers can do, including discussion of under what conditions Parity can be solved by Transformers and how whether it can be learned by randomly initialized Transformers under simple training schemes is a different question (general feed-forward neural networks can learn to solve Parity per \citep{10.7551/mitpress/4943.003.0128}). \citep{delétang2023neuralnetworkschomskyhierarchy} also.
+See Appendix (\ref{appendix_long_addition_and_parity})\end{footnotesize}} and long addition in seemingly incidental ways based on RASP analysis to make them readily learnable by Transformers in a compositional, length generalizing way!

-Thus we apply techniques similar to \citep{Zhou2024} and \citep{Weiss2021} to ReCOGS to (1) argue Transformers should be capable of performing the task, including the structural generalization splits, with high accuracy, and that the problem is learning not capability and (2) try to understand the prepositional phrase modification related generalization errors \citep{Wu2023}'s baseline Encoder-Decoder Transformers are making.
+Thus we apply techniques similar to \citep{Zhou2024} and \citep{Weiss2021} to (Re)COGS to (1) argue Transformers should be able to perform the (Re)COGS task accurately even for novel prepositional phrase substitution positions or structural recursion depths unseen in training, and that the problem is learning not capability and (2) try to understand the prepositional phrase modification related generalization errors \citep{Wu2023}'s baseline EncDec Transformers are making.